Oil Consumption Past Rings – Worn engine bearings can make it worse.

 Oil consumption is something nobody wants.
-So, how can worn engine bearings make it worse ?
+But, worn engine bearings can make it even worse ?

 Engine oil consumption past rings, will only get worse, when engine bearings begin to wear out.